Getting shot of the mortgage sooner than 2049!

 - we have three lovely chickens who help keep our egg bill down (though our chicken feed bill cancels that out!)

 - my husband Red fixes and makes things as a hobby, mainly out of wood but he’s partial to using copper too, and he’s trained in gas & electric too through his work - so we are always doing random projects at home

 - I LOVE to make endless lists and budgets so if you hang around here you will be subjected to a few!

 - as of today we owe £112,843.07

 - interest rate 1.89% fixed til Feb 2025

 - we bought the house 6 years ago for £155k (yes, we remortgaged the term up to 30 years again in 2019 which doesn’t sound sensible but we were struggling with the payments on one salary) and I think it’s worth roughly £170-175k now.

 I’ll do a rough budget below though I use YNAB, which encourages flexible budgets, so it does vary each month as we move money between categories.
 This two income budget is new to us too so there will no doubt be some changes!

-Part time working mum to DS5 & DD2, married for 6 years and lover of all things frugal and minimalist
+PT working mum to DS5 & DD2, married for 7y and lover of all things frugal and minimalist

 My mortgage free & frugal living diary